kubernetes/enhancements/keps/sig-scheduling/5721-semver-operators/README.md

 ```
 #### Story 2 — Tolerate running workloads on nodes with older versions of CNI

-As a cluster operator, I am upgrading Calico CNI to version v3.28.0, during a phased upgrade of all nodes, I tainted nodes that are running an older CNI version, I run some workloads that can tolerate running on an older CNI, I will use semver operators to make sure that the old CNI node is tolerated by this workload.
+As a cluster operator, I am upgrading Calico CNI to version v3.28.0.
+During a phased upgrade of all nodes, I tainted nodes that are running an older CNI version.
+I run some workloads that can tolerate running on an older CNI.
+I will use semver operators to make sure that the old CNI node is tolerated by this workload.

 **Example Configuration:**